responsible tourism & eco-tourism in rwanda, uganda, & the democratic republic of the congo

 About Amahoro Tours

 Literally translated, ‘‘Amahoro’’ means Peace.
 It’s not only the name of our company, but also our motto.
-Our fundamental aim here, at Amahoro Tours, is to promote local tourism that is both responsible and sustainable.
+Our fundamental objective here, at Amahoro Tours, is to promote local tourism that is both responsible and sustainable.
 We do it with a view to not only contribute to the economic development of the region and the prosperity of all those involved, but also to raise awareness and help visitors to Central Africa and the surrounding regions understand our way of life.
-Come join us on one of many African tours and enrich your experience with exciting cultural activities in the lush and unspoilt scenic heart of the African continent.
+Come join us on one of many African tours and enrich your experience with exciting cultural activities in the lush and unspoiled scenic heart of the African continent.

-Through the years, we have established ourselves as leaders in eco-tourism and community based tourism in Rwanda.
-Our tailor-made tours are designed to provide you with as much interaction with the locals and like-minded visitors as possible, while also enabling you to enjoy nature at its finest.
-We cooperate with an extensive network of community organizations, international NGOs and volunteers from the four corners of the world.
+Through the years, we have established ourselves as leaders in eco-tourism and community-based tourism in Rwanda.
+Our customizable tours are designed to provide you with as much interaction with the locals and like-minded visitors as possible, while also enabling you to enjoy nature at its finest.
+We cooperate with an extensive network of community organizations, international NGOs, and volunteers from the four corners of the world.

-Prompt, efficient, engaging and safe – these are the qualities that set us apart.
+Prompt, efficient, engaging, and safe — these are the qualities that set Amahoro Tours apart.
 Rely on us to turn your sojourn, however brief, into a journey of exploration.

 The Amahoro Initiative

-Most of the activities offered by Amahoro Tours focus on visits to our many partners, such as traditional healers, brick makers and banana bark weavers.
-They offer an experience that’s unique to every visitor.
+Most of the activities offered by Amahoro Tours focus on visits to our many partners, such as traditional healers, brick makers, and banana bark weavers.
+They offer an unforgettable experience that is unique to every visitor.
 Where possible, visitors can even enjoy hands-on activities and games by participating in cultural activities.
 We offer Rwanda tours, Congo tours, and Uganda tours, all of which offer a unique and memorable experience.

 We have regular talks with the leaders of each group or association to see how we could best contribute, ensuring their continued growth.
 In many cases, we make a financial contribution to a community account, knowing that even the weakest member of the group, together with his or her family, will benefit directly from such an arrangement.
 This little additional income often opens up the opportunity to send another child to school or to buy equipment that significantly raises the productivity of the group.
 Other groups may receive assistance in the form of professional advertising and direct marketing for their activities.
 We also actively encourage each local to suggest their preferred type of benefit.
 Thus, we make sure that the maximum number of locals can take advantage of the opportunities available to them.